Fantom-foundation/Artion-Contracts/README.md

 - Places test bids on auctions by test users `bidder` and `winner`
 - Cancels auctions currently running, that have ended, and have ended with bids below, above, and at reserve price
 - Results successful auctions by test users `winner` and `seller`
-- Checks to ensure assets and properly in escrow while auctions are live and bids are placed; and that assets are properly transferred upon outbids, cancels, failed and successful auctions
+- Checks to ensure assets are properly in escrow while auctions are live and bids are placed; and that assets are properly transferred upon outbids, cancels, failed and successful auctions
 - Attempts various contract-breaking transactions from users `other` and `hacker` throughout the process

 (Current unit test checks: `89`)